AMPZNetwork/All-The-Fabric-4/README.md

 ## Welcome to All The Fabric 4

 This is the official repository for All The Fabric 4 1.19.3.
 If you encounter any bugs or issues with the modpack, please report them [here](https://github.com/AMPZNetwork/All-The-Fabric-4/issues/new?assignees=LabsZero&labels=Bug&projects=&template=bug-report.md&title=%5BBUG%5D).
 We are dedicated to providing the best experience for our users, and your feedback helps us achieve that goal.
-Thank you for choosing Fossilized.
+Thank you for choosing All The Fabric 4.

 #### Modpack Links:
 + [Modrinth](https://modrinth.com/modpack/all-the-fabric-4)